How to set-up ADF Pipeline from Oracle Fusion Cloud to Snowflake Using BI Connector

 1. Install and configure Microsoft Self-hosted Integration Runtime (SHIR) from Microsoft

-2. Install BI Connector Server edition and activate it using a license key.
+3. Install BI Connector Server Edition and activate using a valid license key

 2. Admin Access to Gateway Server

-1. Admin access is required to set up System DSNs in ODBC.
+Admin access is required to set up System DSNs in ODBC

 2. Recommended Configurations: